Taochunwei/Data-Structure/README.md

 # Data-Structure
-This is the code of several frequently-used data structure
+This is the code of several frequently-used data structure by JAVA.